 The Library of Babel

 Moviescape is a first attempt at that map.
 We took 80,000 movies, used AI to characterize their plots, themes and mood, and projected them onto a 2D map that’s zoomable, pannable, and searchable.
 In this post, we will walk through how this was done and how the map itself can be used to explore the world of cinema and pick out interesting films on the “long tail” of content.
-We will see that perhaps AI itself is the best tool we have for imposing structure on the chaotic depths of the post-ChatGPT internet.

 Making a Navigable UMAP of the top 80k movies